tarun1219/arrayanUpdated/README.md

 # Arrayan

-Arrayan is a Food Supply Chain application built on the blockchain fabric of Resilient DB that tracks the products, by-products, and process history through the Food Supply Chain.
+Arrayan is a Food Supply Chain application built on the blockchain fabric of ResilientDB that tracks the products, by-products, and process history through the Food Supply Chain.

 - Web Application: Built using React JS, [Create React App](https://github.com/facebook/create-react-app), [React Official Website](https://react.dev/)
 - Database: Powered by [ResilientDB](https://resilientdb.com/)